rxhul05/Merit-Web-Application/README.md

 ### Adding New Features
 1. Create new components in `src/components/`
 2. Add types in `src/types/index.ts`
-3. Update the database schema if needed
+3. Update the database schema if needed (create new migration)
 4. Add new routes in `App.tsx`
+5. Update the Supabase client if new tables are added

 ## 🐛 Troubleshooting